Days: 13 - 17

 Day 13 (Friday - September 6) Tour Over After Breakfast

 Breakfast is provided, but there are no group activities today.
-It's a breeze to reach Berlin's airport by shuttle, S-bahn train, bus, or taxi.
+It's a breeze to reach Berlin's airport by shuttle, S-Bahn train, bus, or taxi.
 You'll have easy connections to home, or on to other points in Europe.
 Auf Wiedersehen!

 Day 13 (Friday - September 6) On Our Own